 After successful completion of this program, students will earn Experiential Learning credit and receive a certificate from the Pre-Professional Advising Office.

 Please note that you need to double check with your college that they have approved this activity for Experiential Learning Credit on engage.uga.edu.
 If you do not see this listed, speak with your academic advisor to confirm whether or not this program will count for EL.

 Please note, this is not an official UGA certificate that will appear on your transcript.

 Click here for approved volunteering list.

 Through the combination of classroom lectures and community engagement we hope students will not only build, but also actively demonstrate a nuanced understanding of the social determinants of health and become agents of change in their respective fields.
 Together, we hope to encourage others to do their part in dismantling systems of oppression.

-The Pre-Professional Advising Office is proud to introduce our guest speaks for the 2022 Health Disparites and Equity Service Program.
-Due to the on-going pandemic all presentations will be held virtually via Zoom.
+The Pre-Professional Advising Office is proud to introduce our guest speaks for the 2023 Health Disparites and Equity Service Program.
+All presentations will be held virtually via zoom.

 Registration for the HD&E Certificate Program is now open.
 First come, first served.
 There will be no waitlist.
 Once the program reaches capacity, registration will be closed.